gurhub/fastlane/README.md

 > fastlane init

+# Run

-in your project’s root directory
+run in your project’s root directory

 > bundle exec fastlane beta --verbose

+# tvOS

+If you're working on a **tvOS** project then you need to use it like in example: [Fastfile_tvOS](https://github.com/gurhub/fastlane/blob/master/Fastfile_tvOS)

 **beta** is the name of your Fastlane file's **lane** section.